amrabdelmoghny/WFI32-IoT/README.md

 ## Getting Started

 Want to quickly evaluate the WFI32-IoT board?
-Check out our **[Quick Start Guide]**(https://github.com/amrabdelmoghny/WFI32-IoT/blob/main/GettingStarted.md) to know how to connect out-of-the-box to Microchip AWS Sandbox account to visualize board's Temperature and Light sensors data and control on-board LED using just a web intrerface or even using Amazon Alexa Voice control!
+Check out our **[Quick Start Guide](https://github.com/amrabdelmoghny/WFI32-IoT/blob/main/GettingStarted.md)** to know how to connect out-of-the-box to Microchip AWS Sandbox account to visualize board's Temperature and Light sensors data and control on-board LED using just a web intrerface or even using Amazon Alexa Voice control!

 ---

 ## Application Deep Dive

 Want to dive behind the scenes and learn how Connectivity, Security and Cloud are tied together?
-Check out out our **[Deep Dive Guide]**(https://github.com/amrabdelmoghny/WFI32-IoT/blob/main/HowItWorks.md) to know how easy it is to migrate the demo to your own cloud instance.
+Check out out our **[Deep Dive Guide](https://github.com/amrabdelmoghny/WFI32-IoT/blob/main/HowItWorks.md)** to know how easy it is to migrate the demo to your own cloud instance.

+---

+## FAQ and Troubleshooting

+Have some issues or things are not going as smooth as you wish?
+Luckily We have gathered some quick tips for you under the **FAQ and [Troubleshooting Page]()https://github.com/amrabdelmoghny/WFI32-IoT/blob/main/FAQ.md**